These spending diaries are a way for me to be more cognizant of my spending. They’re also a peek into my daily life for those who care.

 Total spent: $84.34

 I woke up around 8 a.m.
-I chatted with my friend Leila.
+I chatted with friends.
 Then I started the Roomba and scooped the litterbox.
 Man, my Saturdays are exciting.

 At 10 a.m., I FaceTimed with Mom for almost two hours.